-Either way, the ending effect is that the air conditioner's evaporator coil does not properly dissipate heat, and in effect 'overcools' itself.
-The net effect of this super-cooling is condensation (that's water formation), and over time ice forms from that condensation as it cools below the freezing point.
-In short, the A/C has morphed into an old-school icebox.
+Either way, the ending effect is that the air conditioner's evaporator coil cannot operate to properly disperse the heat, and in effect 'overcools' itself.
+The net effect of this super-cooling is condensation (that's water formation), and eventually ice forms from that condensation as it cools below the freezing point.
+In short, the A/C just turned into an old-school icebox.

 What Might You Do When Your A/C Freezes?

 - Turn the system completely off at the thermostat, and do not just move up the temperature on the thermostat.
 Ensure the A/C system is completely OFF.

-- Do what you can to ensure airflow is not restricted.
-Replace the furnace or air handler's filter along with any return air filters.
-Open all the registers completely and ensure that they are not impeded by furniture or drapes.
+- Confirm that there is nothing restricting the airflow to the system.
+Replace the furnace or air handler's filter and replace any return air filters.
+Open all the registers completely and confirm that they are not impeded by furniture or drapes.

 - Call Service Experts Heating & Air Conditioning.
 The air conditioning system needs to be professionally inspected to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

-This can become an expensive repair.
-When your AC freezes over it can lead to a totaled compressor.
-Replacing your compressor could cost as much as a downpayment on a high efficiency model.
-In fact, many people are forced to choose between installing a new system vs repairing the old model.
-If you follow the steps above and quickly call a NATE-certified technician, you have better odds of getting a less expensive job.
+This can turn into a costly repair.
+When your unit freezes over it can lead to a totaled compressor.
+Replacing your compressor could easily cost as much as a downpayment on a new system.
+In fact, many people are forced to decide between installing a new system vs repairing the old one.
+If you act quickly and call a NATE-certified technician, you have better odds of getting a less expensive job.
 Your technician will diagnose the situation and how to avoid the issue from occurring in the future.
-If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.
+If a leak is present (and that is rare, but possible), the leak has to be repaired or the unit will probably freeze again.